We created the Neighborhood in 2021 to invite people from around the world to grow their connection with us, Jewish life, and one another.

-We suggest a yearly membership contribution of $540 per household.
+We suggest a yearly household contribution of $540 per household.

-If you'd like to give more to cover the dues of other community members, donations in higher amounts are welcome.
+If you'd like to give more to cover the fees of other community members, payments in higher amounts are welcome.

-Indicate the dues you'd like to contribute when joining as a Neighbor.
+Indicate the fees you'd like to contribute when joining as a Neighbor.

 All of our worship services will continue to be livestreamed and available to the public.

-We are pleased to share that we have a wonderful new student rabbi, Andrew Mandel, who also happens to have a doctoral degree in adult learning and leadership from Columbia, and experience building online communities.
-Along with the Central Clergy and our professional team, Andrew will be developing additional opportunities for Neighbors to deepen your experience of Jewish life.
+We are pleased to share that we have a wonderful rabbi, Andrew Mandel, who also happens to have a doctoral degree in adult learning and leadership from Columbia, and experience building online communities.
+Along with the Central Clergy and our professional team, Rabbi Mandel will be developing additional opportunities for Neighbors to deepen your experience of Jewish life.